mdn/content/files/en-us/web/api/vrdisplay/requestanimationframe/index.md

   // WebVR: Create the required projection and view matrix locations needed
   // for passing into the uniformMatrix4fv methods below

-  var projectionMatrixLocation = gl.getUniformLocation(shaderProgram, "projMatrix");
+  const projectionMatrixLocation = gl.getUniformLocation(shaderProgram, "projMatrix");
-  var viewMatrixLocation = gl.getUniformLocation(shaderProgram, "viewMatrix");
+  const viewMatrixLocation = gl.getUniformLocation(shaderProgram, "viewMatrix");

   // WebVR: Render the left eye's view to the left half of the canvas gl.viewport(0, 0, canvas.width * 0.5, canvas.height);